Fixer Upper fans unite! If you love the show as much as I do, I'd like to share with you how Joanna Gaines inspired me to live the farmhouse life.

 And no, I don't live in a farmhouse!

 Ever since I stumbled upon the popular TV show Fixer Upper I have to say, my life has changed.
-How you ask?
-Well good thing you asked because I was gonna tell you anyway!
+Wanna know how?
+Keep reading and I'll not only explain, but show you how you can bring a farmhouse vibe into your home too!

 The Before Story